All posts by admin

 An early website that we created

-A website we created in the early 2000’s
+A website we created in the early 2000s

 1991 – The beginning

 On August 6, 1991, Berners-Lee published the world’s first website from a lab in the Swiss Alps.
 It was a text-only site with hypertext links in blue, no images.
 The site can still be visited today, almost three decades after its creation.
 The site, originally found at the clunky URL http://info.cern.ch/hypertext/WWW/TheProject.html The website was updated frequently after launching; therefore, images of its earliest versions were never saved.
 Nevertheless, a later copy from 1992 is still preserved and welcoming visitors.
-The bare-bones website was created, to explain the World Wide Web to newcomers.
-“The WorldWideWeb (W3) is a wide-area hypermedia information retrieval initiative aiming to give universal access to a large universe of documents,” the site reads, going on to explain how others can create their own webpages.
-If they only knew that this was the beginning of something beyond incredible and that would shape each and every one of our lives.
+The bare-bones website was created to explain the World Wide Web to newcomers.

+HTML played a foundational role in the early history of web design.
 In the early 1990s, the first publishing language of the Web was called Hypertext Markup Language, or HTML.
 Anyone who wanted to publish a website for people to see had to learn this programming language.

-The language used to share text-only pages via a simple browser – was limiting.
-Many early web sites were basic, using vertically structured, text-heavy pages with few graphics.
+The language used to share text-only pages via a simple browser was limiting.
+Many early websites were basic, using vertically structured, text-heavy pages with few graphics.
 People quickly adapted to vertically scrolling text and eye-catching blue underlined hypertext to navigate the virtual Webspace.

-On scene, came dedicated designers to help with the more creative side of the website.
-Still many of us became well rounded playing both roles of designer and developer.
+On scene came dedicated designers to help with the more creative side of the website.
+Still, many of us became well-rounded playing both roles of designer and developer.
 When the Web started to gain popularity as a means of communicating information, designers saw an opportunity to use tables for arranging text and images.

 JavaScript